 - Sustainable, scalable projects delivering measurable return on investment

-Organisations wishing to partner with World Rugby within the SoR framework are invited to download and review the Spirit of Rugby Guide and Application.
+Organisations wishing to partner with World Rugby within the Spirit of Rugby framework are invited to download and review the Spirit of Rugby Guide and Application.
 CLICK HERE TO DOWNLOAD

 If you require any further information on the Spirit of Rugby application process, please contact: